 Listed below are the two main ways we assist student with their technical issues.
 For a full list of Services please look over the services we provide to students.

-Student Affairs IT offers in-room tech support to students living in the residence halls at no cost!
+Student Affairs IT offers in-room tech support to students living in the residence halls or Lewis and Clark Villages at no cost!
 Appointments can be made in person or online.
 To schedule an appointment online, this link will take you to a form you can fill out.
 We ask for at least one day's notice, so keep that in mind!

 SAIT also offers free over the counter tech support to all students at the SAIT Service Desk, located in the UC on the first floor next to Jus Chillin'.
 If your issue requires more work than what can be done over the counter or in your room, or if you are in need of new hardware, we can help you get the information you need to fix the problem yourself or you can check the machine in with us at a minimal charge.

 The FAQs contain a drop-down list of the most commonly asked questions we have received throughout the years, all answered with pretty pictures and videos to use at your convenience!
 Please visit the official FAQs to see if your questions have been answered.
 If you do not see what you are looking for feel free to call us at (406) 243-2625 and we can do our best to answer your questions over the phone.

-Resident Technology Assistants live in residence halls, and are around to help you with your technical questions.
-The TEC Listing shows all the current TECs, along with their personal stories and endeavors to help get students better acquainted with their respective hall's Tech Hero!
+TECs are students like you who work at the Service Desk and in our office!
+The TEC Listing shows all the current TECs, along with their personal stories and endeavors to help get students better acquainted with them!

 Cable TV is included in student fees when living in the residence halls.
 For a complete list of the channel lineups, please visit our Cable Lineup page.